Gary Lucy: Personal life

 Lucy attended Trinity Catholic High School in Woodford Green, Essex.
 He had his own company, Gary Lucy Real Estate, however this was dissolved in 2014.

 Lucy married Natasha Gray on 16 November 2014 and was covered and featured with a magazine deal with OK!.
 They have two daughters and two sons.

-In November 2018 it was announced that Lucy and Gray had separated.
+In November 2018, it was announced that Lucy and Gray had separated.

+After appearing on the Channel 4 dating show Celebs Go Dating, Lucy began a relationship with former Love Island contestant, Laura Anderson.
+In February 2023, Anderson announced that she was pregnant by Lucy, while at the same time announcing the couple's separation.